 - You can also solve the Windows 10 print crash by reinstalling Photos with our steps.

-Photos is Windows 10’s default image viewer that users utilize to browse images libraries and print pictures with.
-However, some users have stated that Photos crashes when they try to print with that app.
+Photos is Windows 10’s default image viewer that users utilize to browse images libraries and print pictures.
+However, some users have stated that Photos crash when they try to print with that app.

 The app closes a few seconds after those users select to print.
 These are some of the resolutions that might fix a Photos app that crashes when users select its Print option.

 How can I fix Windows 10 Photo app crashes?

 - Use a third-party alternative to Windows 10 Photos

 1. Use a third-party alternative to Microsoft Photos

 If you can view photos with Microsoft Photos without any issue, but get the crash when you try to print them through it, then your only solution is to use another program through which you give the Print command.

 Since you’ll not be working just with common file formats like JPG and GMP, you’ll need a tool that can handle pretty much any type of image file.